Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Syracuse Municipal Ordinance — City Government Drone Ban
+Syracuse Municipal Ordinance — Government Drone Use Restriction

-Bans city government use of drones until adequate federal and state laws are passed regarding government drone use that protect citizens' First and Fourth Amendment rights.
-Does not apply to private operators.
+Prohibits use of drones by city government and agencies until adequate federal and state laws are enacted to regulate government drone use in a manner protecting First and Fourth Amendment rights.

 Restrictions